Lectures marked with a are also Study Days

-This lecture/ study day gives an overview of art in Cornwall from the late 19th century to the Second World War.
-With the Social Realism of artists such as Walter Langley and Frank Bramley , to the fame and notoriety of Stanhope Forbes’ paintings, H. S.Tuke’s maritime work, as well as the magical, fantasies of Elizabeth Forbes, H. Meynell Rheam and T.C.
+This lecture/ study day gives an overview of art in Cornwall from the late 19th century to the Second World War with a focus on Newlyn, Falmouth and Lamorna Artists.
+Including the Social Realism of artists such as Walter Langley and Frank Bramley , to the fame and notoriety of Stanhope Forbes’ paintings, H. S.Tuke’s maritime work, as well as the magical, fantasies of Elizabeth Forbes, H. Meynell Rheam and T.C.
 Gotch.
 Dod and Ernest Procter.
 S.J.Lamorna Birch and visitors to the Lamorna Valley including Laura and Harold Knight and A.J.Munnings are also analysed here.

 Cornish Art 1941 to the present